If you’re reading this article, searching for the best Google AdSense alternatives, it means two things:

 AdSense for some is like that golden egg, everyone is chasing after it, and almost everyone is trying to get AdSense running on their website.

-There are many reasons to monetize your blog or website with AdSense, a few of them being that it’s very easy to implement, and it pays very well.
+There are many reasons to monetize a website or a blog with AdSense, a few of them being that it’s very easy to implement, especially if you have just started blogging and it pays very well.

 If one morning you opened up your email or AdSense account and seen the dread red bar informing you that your AdSense account has been suspended or banned, then here are 22 of the best Google AdSense alternative that you can use on your blog or website.